puravparab/MLcpp/README.md

 -	Dataset:
 	- Import datasets and split into training and test data using Dataset class

-- Loss
+- Loss:
 	- Contains classes for various loss functions

-- Optimizers
+- Optimizers:
 	- Contains classes for various optimizers

-- Preprocessing
+- Preprocessing:
 	- Normalization class for input features

-- Regression
+- Regression:
 	- Contains clases for various linear and logistic regression

 ---